Horbenkodev/hugo-blog/content/posts/health-it-startup-funding-how-to-attract-the-investment/index.md

 ---
+ceoTitle: "Health IT Startup Funding: Here’s How to Attract the Investment"
-title: 'Health IT Startup Funding: Here’s How to Attract the Investment'
+title: "Health IT Startup Funding: Here’s How to Attract the Investment"
+breadcrumbs: Health IT Startup Funding
+slug: health-it-startup-funding-how-to-attract-the-investment
+draft: false
-publishDate: '2020-08-20T00:00:00Z'
+publishDate: 2020-08-20T00:00:00.000Z
-authors: []
+image: health-IT-startup-funding-how-to-attract-the-investment.jpg
+og_image: health-IT-startup-funding-how-to-attract-the-investment.jpg
 description: We have reached a new era in the digital world.
 The way healthcare organizations are delivering patient care is shifting in the rise of a worldwide pandemic.
 Tele-health, machine learning, and virtual care are emerging forces.
 To remain competitive, healthcare providers must change the ways they operate.
-image: health-IT-startup-funding-how-to-attract-the-investment.jpg
-og_image: health-IT-startup-funding-how-to-attract-the-investment.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - business-analysis-team
+categories:
+  - business
 industries:
   - healthcare
-categories:
-- business
 ---
 We have reached a new era in the digital world.
 The way healthcare organizations are delivering patient care is shifting in the rise of a worldwide pandemic.
 Telehealth, machine learning, virtual care and <a href="https://anadea.info/solutions/medical-app-development" rel="dofollow" target="_blank">custom healthcare software development</a> are emerging forces.
 To remain competitive, healthcare providers must change the ways they operate.